openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

 A compile-time error occurs if:

--  a *typeReference* in an interface declaration’s *extends* clause names an interface type that is not accessible (see :ref:`Scopes`).
+-  *typeReference* in the *extends* clause of an interface declaration names an interface type that is not accessible (see :ref:`Scopes`).
--  type arguments of a *typeReference* denote a parameterized type that is not well-formed (see :ref:`Generic Instantiations`).
+-  Type arguments of *typeReference* denote a parameterized type that is not well-formed (see :ref:`Generic Instantiations`).
--  there is a cycle in *extends* graph.
+-  There is a cycle in *extends* graph.
--  at least one of *typeReference*'s is an alias of one of primitive or enum types.
+-  At least one of *typeReference*'s is an alias of one of primitive or enum types.
--  any type argument is a wildcard type.
+-  Any type argument is a wildcard type.

-Each *typeReference* in the *extends* clause of an interface declaration must name an accessible interface type (see :ref:`Scopes`); a compile-time error occurs otherwise.
+Each *typeReference* in the *extends* clause of an interface declaration must name an accessible interface type (see :ref:`Scopes`).
+Otherwise, a compile-time error occurs.

 .. index::
    compile-time error